eldipa/xoz/docs/RFC:-Specification-of-Segment,-Extent-and-Block-Size.md

-# RFC: Block Size and Block Extent Specification
+# RFC: Specification of Segment, Extent and Block Size

  - **Author:** Martin Di Paola
  - **Status:** Draft
- - **Version:** 2
+ - **Version:** 3

 ### Summary of changes

+Changed in version 3:

+ - the array of extents is named a *segment*
+ - bit `more` removed: the count of extents in the segment must be found somewhere else (not specified in this RFC)
+ - bit `near` added: if 0, the `blk_nr` is built as in version 2; if 1,
+   the `blk_nr` is built as an offset with respect the previous extent in the segment.
+ - `lo_blk_nr` and `hi_blk_nr` swapped places
+ - point to block 0 is reserved.
+ - removed *unallocated extents*

-Changed in version 2: reduced the maximum size of inline data from 512 bytes to 64 bytes.
-The data no longer must be a multiple of 2 and this saves 1 byte of metadata when the data size is an odd number.
+Changed in version 2:

+ - reduced the maximum size of inline data from 512 bytes to 64 bytes.
+ - the inline data no longer must be a multiple of 2 and this saves 1 byte of metadata when the data size is an odd number.